Tarun-Rajan99/MSc-Project/03_working_notebooks/working_thoughts.md

 **27th May**

-How to choose the distance measure in k-means for example (i.e euclidean or cosine, or others).
+How to choose the distance measure in k-means, for example (i.e euclidean or cosine, or others).

-What features to choose, that help model normal behaviour.
+What features should you choose to help model normal behaviour?